The-Back-Room/YouTube-Banned-Words-List/README.md

 ## Instructions

-Simply copy and paste the contents of the [Banned Words][Banned_Words] file into your Banned Words filter.
+Simply copy and paste the contents of the [Banned Words][Banned_Words] file into your Blocked Words filter.

 You can find it in your creator settings tab on [YouTube Studio][YouTube_Studio].